xaldarof/TPreferences/README.md

 ```

-If you want to get value, you use this sample code for understanding how it works :
+If you want to get value, you can use this sample code for understanding how it works :

 ```
 private suspend fun getMyValue() {